azamatbekmurat/order-pizza/README.md

 # _Order Pizza Project_

-#### _This webpage for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost, 4/6/2018_
+#### _A webpage where a user can order a pizza, 4/6/2018_

 #### By _**Azamat Bekmuratov**_

 ## Description

-This webpage for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost:
+A webpage where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost:
-* Program replaces 0 with "Beep!":
+* Program calculates pizza price according the number of toppings (price of topping is 5$) and size of pizza:
+  * Example Input: one topping like "pepperoni" and small size
+  * Example Output: price will be: 10$ for small size + 5$ for one topping.
-  * Example Input: 0
+  * Example Input: two toppings like "pepperoni", "onions" and medium size
-  * Example Output: ['Beep!'']
+  * Example Output: price will be: 15$ for medium size + 10$ for two toppings.

 ## Setup/Installation Requirements
 * _Clone the repository_
 * _Open index.html file on a browser_

 ## Support and contact details

 _contact Azamat Bekmuratov with any suggestions or feedback_

 ## Technologies Used
 * _HTML_
 * _CSS_
 * _Bootstrap_